-I Am Able Unit Presenting Myself Unit My Family Unit Do You Have a Pet?
-Unit Unit 4 - Spring 2 I can name and spell all 10 action verbs in French from memory and with high accuracy.
+I Am Able Unit Presenting Myself Unit My Family Unit Unit 4 - Spring 2 I can name and spell all 10 action verbs in French from memory and with high accuracy.
 I can match these verbs to their picture easily.
 I can say/write ten phrases using the verb 'je peux' (I am able) and 'je ne peux pas' (I am not able) plus each action verb in French.
 I can put these structures together to form a more complex sentence with the conjunctions 'et' (and)/ 'mais' (but), describing what I am and am not able to do in French I can repeat all my personal details in French, and ask for the information back, without help.
+I can say numbers 1-20 clearly in French and I can now spell some of these numbers.
+I can tell you my nationality and explain the pronunciation changes if I am a girl or boy.
 I can repeat all my personal details in French, and ask for the information back, without help.
-I can say numbers I-20 clearly in French and I can now spell some of these numbers.
+I can say numbers 1-20 clearly in French and I can now spell some of these numbers.
 I can tell you my nationality and explain the pronunciation changes if I am a girl or boy.
-I can repeat and recognise all eight pets and their gender in French.
-I can possibly even spell all of these words unaided with good accuracy.
-I can ask somebody if they have or do not have a particular pet and give this information back from memory.
-I can also tell you the name of my pet from memory using a full sentence in French.
-I can improve my spoken and written French by using the connectives et ("and") or mais ("but").
 Phonics ch - like the 'ch' sound in the English word 'shop' - E.g - (ch)anter ou - like the 'oo; sound in the English word 't(oo)th'.
 E.g - j(ou)er d'un instrument.
 Phonics ON sound - B(on)jour • Oi sound - Au Rev(oi)r ille - fam(ille) in - a 'nasal' sound in French.
 Similar to the 'an' sound in the English word 'clang'.
 E.g - c(in)q. i - much like the 'ee' sound in 'see'.
 E.g - f(i)lle. ique - un(ique).
 Silent letters - There are many silent letters in French, especially when consonants are final letters on French words.
 The letter 'd'.
 E.g - Edouar(d).
 The letter 't'.
 E.g - Vincen(t).
 Phonics ON sound - B(on)jour Oi sound - Au Rev(oi)r ille - fam(ille) in - a 'nasal' sound in French.
 Similar to the 'an' sound in the English word 'clang'.
 E.g - c(in)q. i - much like the 'ee' sound in 'see'.
 E.g - f(i)lle. ique - un(ique).
 Silent letters - There are many silent letters in French, especially when consonants are final letters on French words.
 The letter 'd'.
 E.g - Edouar(d).
 The letter 't'.
 E.g - Vincen(t).
-Phonics Ch sound - (ch)at and (ch)ien On sound - poiss(on) Ou sound - s(ou)ris Oi sound - p(oi)sson and (oi)seau In sound - lap(in) Eau sound - ois(eau)